it-at-m/digiwf-core/digiwf-libs/digiwf-message/README.md

 can focus on implementing the integration.

 The library provides its own APIs for sending messages that send messages to a message broker.
-In addition, the library also provides a Spring Cloud Stream `RoutingCallback` for consuming and forwarding messages ( function routing).
+Additionally, the library also configures event routing, where messages can be assigned to a `Consumer` simply by matching the name of the header type and the consumer.

 ## Usage